What does "litterless" mean?

 Even getting close to zero sounds impossible, though.

 Baby steps, my friend!
 It is totally doable, and more and more people are working on going zero waste these days.
 You don't have to do it overnight (and, you won't!).
 Try starting small.
 Set up composting - it's not hard, and you'll watch the size of your trash bag diminish within the first week.
 You may get hooked on not having to take out the trash.
 I know I am.
 A few other easy changes to start with: Try using dishcloths or washcloths for a week in lieu of paper towels.
 Or, commit to bringing your reusable water bottle with you everywhere for a month and get excited by the thought of how many plastic bottles you're not using.
 Or, give up takeout for a week or ask your favorite restaurant if they'd be able to fill up a container brought from home.
 There are tons of ways to try it out, and you don't have to be perfect - so dive in!

 Tell me more?

 Sure thing!
-Check out all of my posts about zero waste, here.
+You can check out all of my posts about zero waste, here.
 I love chatting about all things sustainability and zero waste - send me an email!
-You can also follow me on Instagram, Twitter, or Pinterest for more updates and peeks into the daily life of a zero waster.
+You can also follow along on Facebook, Instagram, Twitter, or Pinterest for more updates and peeks into the daily life of a zero waster.
 If you want to learn more about trash in the United States, Ed Humes' fantastic and interesting book Garbology is a great read.